 We think you deserve the same success too.

 Ultimately, you’ll decide what works best for you in the context of your work.
 “Best” often really means “recommended.”
-The tools we’ve discussed are world class.
-But sometimes “best” is somewhat subjective.
+The on-page SEO tools we’ve discussed are world class.
+And “best” is often subjective.

 What’s the difference between technical SEO and SEO?

 The term “technical SEO” is used by writers to refer to an aspect of SEO that they think requires specialized knowledge.
 It’s a subjective term, similar to “advanced SEO.”
 By contrast, “SEO” refers to the entire field of search engine optimization.
 As such, discussion of SEO may include material suited to beginners, intermediate-level learners, or digital marketing professionals.